-- Master of Business Administration: Requirements for this degree are listed in the section devoted to the College of Business. - Master of Science: Refer to departments and schools for specific requirements. - Master of Science in Education: The Master of Science in Education degree may be awarded to students who have met the requirements as designated in the individual departments or school in the College of Education.
-Refer to departments for specific requirements. - Master of Music and Master of Music Education: Requirements for these degrees are listed in the School of Music section. - Master of Fine Arts (Art and Theatre): Requirements for these degrees are listed in the school sections of this catalog and also under the heading of Master of Fine Arts. - Master of Social Work: See school section for information. - Master of Science in Nursing: See Mennonite College of Nursing section for information. - Integrated Bachelor of Science/Master of Professional Accountancy: See department section for information.
+- Master of Athletic Training: Requirements for this degree is listed in the Kinesiology and Recreation program. - Master of Business Administration: Requirements for this degree are listed in the section devoted to the College of Business. - Master of Science: Refer to departments and schools for specific requirements. - Master of Chemistry Education: See Chemistry department section for information. - Master of Science in Chemistry Education: See Chemistry department section for information. - Master of Science in Education: The Master of Science in Education degree may be awarded to students who have met the requirements as designated in the individual departments or school in the College of Education.
+Refer to departments for specific requirements. - Master of Science in Business Education: See department for information. - Master of Music and Master of Music Education: Requirements for these degrees are listed in the School of Music section. - Master of Public Health: See Health Sciences program for information. - Master of Fine Arts (Art and Theatre): Requirements for these degrees are listed in the school sections of this catalog and also under the heading of Master of Fine Arts. - Master of Social Work: See school section for information. - Master of Science in Nursing: See Mennonite College of Nursing section for information. - Integrated Bachelor of Science/Master of Professional Accountancy: See department section for information.